Tof-Arei/lcms/README.md

 How to install :
-1. Copy the lcms base directory into the FluxCP/addons directory
+1. Copy the "FluxCP-LCMS-master" directory from the archive into the FluxCP/addons directory and rename it to "lcms"

 2. Execute FluxCP/addons/lcms/sql/install.sql into your Hercules/FluxCP sql database